White Bear Group Privacy Notice

-Insurance involves the use and disclosure of your personal data by various insurance market participants, such as intermediaries, insurers and reinsurers.
-The Lloyd’s Market Association’s (LMA) Insurance Market Core Uses Information Notice sets out those core necessary personal data uses and disclosures.
-Our core uses and disclosures are consistent with the LMA’s Insurance Market Core Uses Information Notice.
-We recommend you review the LMA’s Insurance Market Core Uses Information Notice by accessing the link below:
+Insurance involves the use and disclosure of your personal data by various insurance market participants such as intermediaries, brokers, insurers, and reinsurers.
+For an overview of how and why the insurance industry is required to use and share Personal Data please see the London Insurance Market Core Uses Information Notice hosted on the website of the London Market Group (LMG).
+Our core uses and disclosures are consistent with the London Market Core Uses Information Notice.

-We, Blenheim, collect and use relevant information about you to provide you with your insurance cover, or the insurance cover that benefits you, and to meet our legal obligations.
+We collect and use relevant information about you to provide you with your insurance cover or the insurance cover that benefits you and to meet our legal obligations.

-We may collect a range of personal and business information supplied by you or third parties actingon your behalf.
+We may collect a range of personal and business information supplied by you or third parties on your behalf.

 Specifically, we may collect the following information throughout the duration of your relationship with us:

-- Basic personal details such as your name, address, date of birth or age, gender, marital status, and additional information about your insurance requirements.
+- Individual personal details such as your name, address, date of birth or age, gender, marital status, and additional information about your insurance requirements.

 - Contact details (such as email addresses and telephone numbers) related to correspondents, brokers and/or other relevant connections to insurance business.

-- Personal information and health information related to personal injury/illness in settling relevant claims.
+- Personal information and health information related to your insurance requirements and details of any specific current or historic claims.

 We may collect data about other individuals, such as employees, family, or members of your household.
 If you give us information about another person, it is your responsibility to ensure and confirm that you have told that person why and how their personal data will be used and that you have that person’s permission to provide that data (including any special category data) to us and for us to process it.